“A beautiful, powerful tale about real country life.” The Times

-My fourth novel, Unsettled Ground was shortlisted for the Women’s Prize for Fiction 2021.
+My fourth novel, Unsettled Ground is shortlisted for the Costa Book Awards, and was shortlisted for the Women’s Prize for Fiction 2021.
 It is published in the UK by Fig Tree / Penguin, in the US by Tin House, and in Canada by House of Anansi.
 It will also be published in France, Lithuania, Italy, Holland, and Hungary.

 Twins Jeanie and Julius have always known they are different.
 At 51 years old, they still live with their mother, Dot, in rural isolation.
 The cottage they have rented for their whole lives is simultaneously their armour and their provider.
 Inside its walls they make music, in its garden they grow (and sometimes kill) everything they need to survive.
 To an outsider it looks like poverty but, to them, it is home.

 But when Dot dies unexpectedly, the twins are exposed to a truth that has far-reaching repercussions, and as members of the local community start to make things difficult for the twins, Jeanie wonders how they will cope in a world which can be cruel and unyielding.

 A portrait of rural poverty in the 21st Century, Unsettled Ground forces readers to see beyond the unsavoury, the unconventional, the ‘other’ and to recognise the thing that unites us all: the beating heart beneath.
 This is a story of resilience and hope, of homelessness and hardship, of love and survival, in which two marginalized but remarkable people take centre stage.